Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 ![Additional fields](/Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/AdditionalFields03.png "[Additional fields]")

 - [Checkbox]
-Select the checkbox to edit the field.
+Select the checkbox to edit or delete a field.
 The field details are displayed in the *Edit* section.

 - *Field name*
 This column displays the field name entered.